Proposals for programs to run in 2017 are due by Friday, April 1, 2016.

-Faculty and staff interested in proposing a faculty-led study abroad program (new or repeat) should submit the appropriate Towson University Faculty-Led Study Abroad Program Proposal to the Towson University Study Abroad Office by the deadline.
+Faculty and staff interested in proposing a faculty-led study abroad program should submit the TU Faculty-Led Study Abroad Program Proposal to the Towson University Study Abroad Office by the deadline.

-Academic units and colleges are responsible for reviewing program proposals for course subject matter and instructional delivery methods prior to submission.
+Study abroad program proposals should originate with faculty and carry the endorsement of the chair(s) and dean(s) of the sponsoring TU department(s) and college(s).
+Academic units and colleges are responsible for review of program and course subject matter and instructional delivery methods.
 TU courses offered abroad must be of comparable academic rigor to those offered on campus and offer significant enhancement to the on-campus offerings.

 *All study abroad programs must be financially self-supporting, which means all costs of the program are met by charging the students the necessary fee.
 The program must not be designed in such a way as to make it too expensive for students from a variety of economic situations.

+The subcommittee may request additional information to inform the review process.
+Faculty members will be notified within one month of the proposal deadline regarding the outcome of their proposal.
 Faculty members will be notified within one month of the proposal deadline regarding the outcome of their proposal.